pf1219/StroCate-MCBE_Stronghold_Calculator/README.md

   - For more accurate measurement, use low FOV(30°) and/or low camera sensitivity(0%)

 ![image](https://github.com/user-attachments/assets/560213de-383a-49ad-9e6b-70c1d547045e)
-* Copy coordinate and press "PASTE" button next to "Coord 1"
+* Copy coordinate and press "PASTE" button next to "Coord 1" (or hotkey for
 * Move forward.
 Make sure your direction doesn't change due to surrounding terrain
   - Moving more distance does make prediction accurate, but not being obstructed by terrain is much more important
   - Moving 5 blocks would cause 0.03° standard error and moving more than 16 blocks would ensure standard error smaller than 0.01°